icerpc/icerpc-docs/pages/slice/language-guide/exception.md

 ## Difference with classes

-A class is a constructed type, while an exception is not: you cannot use an exception as the type for a field.
+A class is a constructed type, while an exception is not: you cannot use an exception as the type of a field.

 An exception is always encoded in the [sliced format][sliced-format] (the `slicedFormat` attribute has no effect on the encoding of an exception).
-This way, when an application receives a derived exception it does not know, it can always slice off the exception slices it doesn't understand and construct a base exception.
+This way, when an application receives a derived exception it does not know, it can always slice off the exception slices it doesn't recognize and construct a base exception.
 This base exception does not preserve the sliced-off slices unlike a base class constructed after slicing.

 ## C# mapping {% icerpcSlice=true %}